CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 This section handles three aspects of this challenge: formats for communicating SSVC, how to handle partial or incomplete information, and how to handle information that may change over time.

 This section is about communicating SSVC information about a specific vulnerability.
-A supplier making a decision on allocating effort or a deployer should have a decision tree and it's decision points and possible values specified already.
+Any stakeholder making a decision on allocating effort should have a decision tree with it's decision points and possible values specified already.
-[Representation choices](#representation-choices) discussed how SSVC uses a text file as the canonical form of a decision tree; the example trees can be found in [SSVC/data](https://github.com/CERTCC/SSVC/tree/main/data).
+[Representation choices](#representation-choices) and [Tree Construction and Customization Guidance](#tree-construction-and-customization-guidance) discussed how SSVC uses a text file as the canonical form of a decision tree; the example trees can be found in [SSVC/data](https://github.com/CERTCC/SSVC/tree/main/data).
-A supplier communicating with constituents or a coordinator may communicate partial information about a specific vulnerability to help other stakeholders.
+This section discusses the situation where one stakeholder, usually a supplier or coordinator, wants to communicate some information about a specific vulnerability to other stakeholders or constituents.

+### Communication Formats

 We recommend two structured communication formats, abbreviated and full.
 The goal of the abbreviated format is to fill a need for providing identifying information about a vulnerability or decision in charts, graphs, and tables.
 Therefore, the abbreviated format is not designed to stand alone.